pavel-odintsov/fastnetmon/docs/FINE_TUNING.md

 How I can enable ZC support for PF_RING?
 Please install DNA/ZC dreivers, load they and add interface name with zc prefix in config file (i.e. zc:eth3)

 For development new code, please check .clang-format as code guide example.

-You can find more info and graphics [here](http://forum.nag.ru/forum/index.php?showtopic=89703)